TsonduLi/RFB-SedimentDepth-Prediction-ImgProc/README.md

 ### Installation

 1. Clone this repository to your local machine using git:
-# RFB-SedimentDepth-Prediction-ImgProc

-This repository is dedicated to the development and implementation of advanced image processing techniques for predicting sediment depth in Redox Flow Batteries (RFB).
-Utilizing MATLAB, this project aims to enhance the accuracy of sediment layer detection and measurement, facilitating improved management and maintenance of RFBs.

-## Project Overview

-The core objective of this project is to leverage image analysis for the precise detection and measurement of sediment layers within RFB systems.
-Through detailed image processing and analysis, we aim to understand the growth patterns of sediment layers over time, contributing significantly to the optimization of RFB performance and longevity.

-## Features

-- **Advanced Edge Detection**: Implementing MATLAB's edge detection algorithms to accurately identify the boundaries of sediment layers.
-- **Thickness Measurement**: Quantitative analysis of sediment layer thickness using image processing, providing critical data for RFB maintenance.
-- **Filter Optimization**: Comparative analysis of different image filters to enhance the quality of sediment layer detection under various conditions.
-- **Noise Detection and Correction**: Sophisticated noise detection strategies to ensure the accuracy of sediment depth predictions.

-## Getting Started

-### Prerequisites

-- MATLAB (2020a or newer recommended)
-- Familiarity with image processing concepts and MATLAB programming

-### Installation

-1. Clone this repository to your local machine using git:
-# RFB-SedimentDepth-Prediction-ImgProc

-This repository is dedicated to the development and implementation of advanced image processing techniques for predicting sediment depth in Redox Flow Batteries (RFB).
-Utilizing MATLAB, this project aims to enhance the accuracy of sediment layer detection and measurement, facilitating improved management and maintenance of RFBs.

-## Project Overview

-The core objective of this project is to leverage image analysis for the precise detection and measurement of sediment layers within RFB systems.
-Through detailed image processing and analysis, we aim to understand the growth patterns of sediment layers over time, contributing significantly to the optimization of RFB performance and longevity.

-## Features

-- **Advanced Edge Detection**: Implementing MATLAB's edge detection algorithms to accurately identify the boundaries of sediment layers.
-- **Thickness Measurement**: Quantitative analysis of sediment layer thickness using image processing, providing critical data for RFB maintenance.
-- **Filter Optimization**: Comparative analysis of different image filters to enhance the quality of sediment layer detection under various conditions.
-- **Noise Detection and Correction**: Sophisticated noise detection strategies to ensure the accuracy of sediment depth predictions.

-## Getting Started

-### Prerequisites

-- MATLAB (2020a or newer recommended)
-- Familiarity with image processing concepts and MATLAB programming

-### Installation

-1. Clone this repository to your local machine using git:
 2. Open the project in MATLAB.

 ### Usage